Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/obstacle.rst

 This object will be used as an obstacle in the simulation.
 As with a fluid object, obstacle objects currently should not intersect.
 As for fluid objects, the actual mesh geometry is used for obstacles.
-For objects with a volume, make sure that the normals of the obstacle are calculated correctly, and radiating properly (use the *Flip Normal* button, in *Edit mode*,
+For objects with a volume, make sure that the normals of the obstacle are calculated correctly, and radiating properly (use the *Flip Normal* button, in *Edit mode*, *Mesh Tools* panel, *Editing* context), particularly when using a spinned container.
+Applying a :doc:`SubSurf Modifier </modeling/modifiers/generate/subsurf>`
-*Mesh Tools* panel, *Editing* context), particularly when using a spinned container.
-Applying the Modifier *SubSurf* before baking the simulation could also be a good idea if the mesh is not animated.
+before baking the simulation could also be a good idea if the mesh is not animated.

 Volume Initialization Type
    See :ref:`Volume Initialization Type <fluid-initialization>`